-Narrative:The aircraft was in cruise flight at 3000 feet, 20 minutes after take-off from St. Thomas, when the no. 1 engine temperature 100 degrees and the oil pressure started to fluctuate.
+Narrative:The aircraft was in cruise flight at 3000 feet, 20 minutes after takeoff from St. Thomas, when the no. 1 engine temperature 100 degrees and the oil pressure started to fluctuate.
 The engine was shut down.

 Passing Fajardo (Puerto Rico), the no. 2 engine started banging and quit producing power.
-The aircraft began to descend and was descending through 500 feet when the no. 1 engine was restared.
+The aircraft began to descend and was descending through 500 feet when the no. 1 engine was restarted.
 A forced landing was made to a beach coming to a complete stop in 5 feet of water.

 PROBABLE CAUSE: "Failure of the aft master rod in the right engine, and failure of the front master rod bearing in the left engine, which resulted in a forced landing on a beach and a subsequent encounter with ocean water. "